puppetlabs/puppetdb-cli/README.md

 By default the tool will use `$HOME/.puppetlabs/client-tools/puppetdb.conf` as it's configuration file if it exists.
-You can also configure a global configuration (for all users) in `/etc/puppetlabs/client-tools/puppetdb.conf` to fall back to if the per-user configuration is not present.
+You can also configure a global configuration (for all users) in `/etc/puppetlabs/client-tools/puppetdb.conf` (`C:\ProgramData\puppetlabs\client-tools\puppetdb.conf` on Windows) to fall back to if the per-user configuration is not present.

 The format of the config file can be deduced from the following example.